muhammadantor/ai-facebook-messenger-bot-n8n/README.md

 - Replies pulled from real business data (Google Docs knowledge base), not hardcoded FAQ scripts
 - Automatic language detection (Bangla / English) with no manual configuration
 - Serious inquiries are flagged and escalated to a human — casual messages are not
+- When a human does step in, the AI steps back automatically instead of talking over them

 ## System Architecture